 Another hospitality position is the Speaker host, a friendly volunteer who sits with the Speaker attending to her needs and walking with the Speaker as she meets the women at the event.

 Reservations ‒ These volunteers help the Reservations Coordinator call or email possible attendees to invite them to the outreach event and also compile the number of attendees to give the facility for meal preparation.
 They can also prepare name tags for the women at the event.

 Publicity ‒ Promotion of the event is important to a healthy and growing attendance.
 New volunteers can be encouraged to invite their peers to the event, as well as distribute invitations to women they meet in their daily routines.

 Other ‒ New volunteers can serve in several more ways.
 Prayer is the foundation of Stonecroft.
 They can pray for Stonecroft events, Speakers, the Planning Team, and Stonecroft staff, and especially attendees who don’t have a personal relationship with Jesus.

 Other ways to serve include taking meeting notes or helping with the room setup or takedown at events.
 When new people join the Women’s Connection Group, they bring a whole new circle of possible contacts with them.
 Urge them to submit music and feature suggestions to keep these parts of the program interesting, fresh, and relevant.

-Some of the above ideas can also be applied to Stonecroft’s newer outreaches such as Detox and Pretty Hurts.
+Some of the above ideas can also be applied to Stonecroft’s other outreaches.